There’s no dissent that archery is a fun sport, even though it brings along its complications and hazards.

 The explanation for this is that the sun usually falls on the archer’s backside, creating a near-perfect range for precise shooting.

-Unfortunately, if there is nothing you can do to prevent shooting without getting sun in your eyes, you must align a barrier in such a way that stops sunlight from harming your vision.
+Unfortunately, if there’s nothing you can do to prevent shooting without getting sun in your eyes, you must align a barrier in such a way that stops sunlight from harming your vision.

 If your range faces the woods, you must place your target towards the woods so you don’t endanger anyone when you shoot.